Realisation functors in tilting theory: Recollements of derived categories

 \begin{thm} Let $\A$ be an abelian category. \begin{enumerate} \item\textnormal{\cite[Theorem 3.1]{Franke}} If $\A$ is Grothendieck, then $\mathsf{D}(\A)$ satisfies Brown representability. \item\textnormal{\cite[Theorem 1.1]{Modoi}} If $\A$ has an injective cogenerator and $\mathsf{D}(\A)$ is left-complete, then $\mathsf{D}(\A)^{op}$ satisfies Brown representability. \end{enumerate} \end{thm}

-Given a TR5 (respectively, TR5*) triangulated category, we say that a triangulated subcategory is \textbf{localising} (respectively, \textbf{colocalising}) if it is coproduct-closed (respectively, product-closed), i.e., if the inclusion functor commutes with coproducts (respectively, products).
-The first part of the following lemma appeared in \cite[Proposition 3.3]{Franke}.
-For convenience of the reader we present a proof.
+Given a TR5 (respectively, TR5*) triangulated category, we say that a triangulated subcategory is \textbf{localising} (respectively, \textbf{colocalising}) if it is coproduct-closed (respectively, product-closed), i.e. if the inclusion functor commutes with coproducts (respectively, products).
+The following result is well-known, still we present a proof for convenience of the reader.